reactome/release-update-dois/downloadDirectory/README.md

 `biopax.zip`: This zip file should contain BioPAX <b>level 3</b> files for each species in `Species.json`.
 Inspect a few of the files for the string `biopax-level3` near the beginning.
 Next, look at the corresponding validation files (found in `biopax_validator.zip`) (see below).

-`biopax2_validator.zip` & `biopax_validator.zip`:  These zip files should contain a `validation.xml` file for each species that has an `owl` file in the `biopax.zip` file.
+`biopax2_validator.zip` & `biopax_validator.zip`:  These zip files should contain a `validation.xml` file for each species that has an `owl` file.
 These validation files can be quite large since they report problems at both the <b>warning</b> and <b>error</b> levels, and typically there have been many warnings.
 Checking the `<validation description>` tag in the validation file will list the number of problems found, including any errors that might have come up. <b>Any errors found will need to be investigated</b>.
 Additionally, comparing the number of warnings between releases is another way to ensure that the BioPAX process ran successfully.

 Finally, a BioPAX validator tool exists <a href="http://biopax.baderlab.org/">online</a>.
 The `owl` files can be run through here as well to check file validity.